sudarshan2401/tp/docs/UserGuide.md

 **Command Format:** `markall /c CLASS_INDEX`

 **Examples:**
-* `markall /c 1` : Marks all the student in your class at CLASS_INDEX 1 as present.
+* `markall /c 1` : Marks all the students in your first class in the class list as present.
-* `markall /c 2` : Marks all the student in your class at CLASS_INDEX 2 as present.
+* `markall /c 2` : Marks all the students in your second class in the class list as present.

 **Sample Usage:**